 However, BambooHR doesn’t provide some additional features like time tracking or attendance tracking.
 Additionally, some of the more specific tools like performance management and talent management tools are locked behind extra fees.

-Custom pricing is available upon request from the company’s sales representatives.
-To contact them, visit the company website.
+Custom pricing is available upon request from the ’s sales representatives.
+To contact them, visit the website.

 GoCo is an all-in-one HR software and HCM solution that provides benefits enrollment, benefits administration, real-time applicant tracking, performance management, learning management, onboarding, talent management, and payroll services in one place.

 GoCo’s interactive dashboard is designed to be user-friendly and configurable while providing you with all the bells and whistles you can expect in a complete HR software.